Brett208/OP2MissionOnTheRun/Readme.txt

 If you need help troubleshooting the compiled scenario or the source code, use the OutpostUniverse forums.

 ** Bugs

+ * Minor: You do not have to actually load the vehicles in into a garage to patch them.
+The game will patch the vehicles when they roll over the garage docking port.
+I could not find a way through the SDK to detect which specific vehicles were loaded into a garage bay.
+You should still load each vehicle into the garage to simulate game intent, but nothing will stop you from shortcutting here :).

  * Minor: The starting RoboMiner is considered patched from the communication virus at scenario start.
    There is a bug in the SDK where if a roboMiner builds a common ore mine, calling the function